samartzidis/magicstick/docs/README.md

    Expand.
 </summary>

-The magicstick.io keymap is programmable via custom rules.
+The magicstick keymap is programmable via custom rules.
 This allows you to:
 - Remap physical keys.
 - Remap keys to target most of the HID Keyboard scan codes as per USB HID Usage Tables specification 1.12, under the Keyboard/Keypad and Consumer Pages, totalling 200+ keys and functions.
 - Program keys for typing extended ASCII characters, Unicode characters and emojis.